AppImage/docs.appimage.org/source/introduction/software-overview.rst

 appimagetool implements all optional features, like for instance :ref:`update information <update-information>`, :ref:`signing <signing>`, and some linting options to make sure the information in the AppImage is valid (for instance, it can validate :ref:`AppStream files <appstream-support>`).

+**Download:** You can get it as an AppImage from https://github.com/AppImage/AppImageKit/releases/continuous.

 AppRun
 ^^^^^^